buttonsrtoys/registrar/README.md

 # registrar

-Flutter package that manages a registry of services and ChangeNotifiers.
+A Flutter library that manages a registry of services and ChangeNotifiers.
+Similar to GetIt, but binds the lifecycles of its registered objects to widgets.

-Similar to GetIt, Registrar registers and unregisters models using lazy loading.
-A difference between Registrar and GetIt is that Registrar binds the lifecycles of registered objects its widgets `Registrar` and `MultiRegistrar`.
-E.g., when the `Registrar` widget is added to the widget tree, it registers its model.
-When it is remove from the tree, it unregisters.
+Registrar registers and unregisters models using lazy loading.
+When Registrar widgets are added to the widget tree, they register their models.
+When they are removed from the tree, they unregister.

 Registrar goals:
 - Provide access to models from anywhere.